Baskerville42/ngui/README.md

 ## Usage
 - open the app;
 - you should see the Node version appear on the menu bar;
-- click on the version and chose any installed node version when needed;
+- click on the version and chose any installed Node version when needed;
 - 🥳

 To have the app always open.